What is Keyword Density?

 Keyword density was somewhat significant back when Google relied on keywords to understand the content published on a webpage.
 Back then, bloggers focused on repeating their keywords as often as possible to achieve the perfect keyword density.

-This allowed them to rank on Google as far as they added enough keywords.
-However, Google and other search engines have improved since then and can match search queries to relevant content without relying on the number of times the keyword appears in the content.
-So, keyword density is not relevant anymore.
+This allowed them to rank on Google as long as they added enough keywords.
+However, Google and other search engines have improved since then and can match search queries to relevant content without relying solely on the frequency of the keyword’s appearance in the content.
+Therefore, keyword density is no longer relevant.

 What to Do Instead of Optimizing for Keyword Density